Fact Sheet - Open Access Information for Citizens

 Section 6 of the GIPA Act makes it mandatory for agencies to release the following information, unless there is an overriding public interest against disclosure:

-- an agency information guide describing an agency’s structure and functions and how those functions affect the public, as well as the type of information held by the agency and how that information is made publicly available
+• An agency information guide describing an agency’s structure and functions and how those functions affect the public, as well as the type of information held by the agency and how that information is made publicly available

-- documents tabled in Parliament by, or on behalf of, an agency
+• Documents tabled in Parliament by, or on behalf of, an agency

-- an agency’s policy documents
+• An agency’s policy documents

-- a register of contracts an agency has with private sector entities for a value of $150,000 (inclusive of GST) or more, and
+• A register of contracts an agency has with private sector entities for a value of $150,000 (inclusive of GST) or more, and

 The Government Information (Public Access) GIPA Regulation 2018 (GIPA Regulation) also specifies that:

-- For local councils, Schedule 1 to the GIPA Regulation lists the additional open access information that must be made publicly available, including:
+3. For local councils, Schedule 1 to the GIPA Regulation lists the additional open access information that must be made publicly available, including:

-- information contained in certain registers
+• information contained in certain registers9

-- plans and policies
+• plans and policies10

-- development applications and associated documents (for applications and decisions made on or after 1 July 2010), and
+• development applications and associated documents (for applications and decisions made on or after 1 July 2010)11, and

 What is the benefit/purpose of open access information?